Red White & Blue Candy Apples

 - 2 small bowls for sprinkles

-- cooking sheet to place covered apples on
+- baking sheet pan to place covered apples on

 Prepare your apples and kitchen/supplies: